The Problem

 - Housing is a human right.

-- It will be far more affordable than market units, will foster community, and give working people the dignity of being able to live in the place they work and build for a future.
+- Affordable housing will give working people the dignity of being able to live in the place they work and build for a future.
+If people are able to stay in Bozeman, it will foster a stronger sense of community.

 - Increases Local Autonomy

 - Housing that is controlled by the city allows for more local control to get around restrictive state laws.
-For example, the state local officials ability to mandate proposed developments to include a supply of affordable units (also known as inclusionary zoning).
+For example, we can decide how many affordable units we need, even if State officials prohibit affordable unit mandates for private developers (also known as inclusionary zoning).

 - Environmental

-- Public Housing would allow for increased city planning to develop smart density.
-This could mean designing for walkability, access to public transportation, connect to existing public infrastructure such as attaching to City Water/Sewage.
+- Opportunities for increased city planning to develop smart density.
+This could mean designing for walkability, access to public transportation, and connecting to existing public city water/sewage infrastructure.

 - Economic Feasibility